microsoft/Visual-Studio-Administrative-Templates/README.md

 ### Step 3: Test using the Local Group Policy Editor
 - Open the Windows Local Group Policy Editor
 - Navigate to the **Administrative Templates > Microsoft Visual Studio** node

-Once on this node, you should see all the applicable policy settings for Visual Studio.
+- Apply the desired policy changes to Visual Studio
+- Ensure the new group policy changes are applied to the respective product's path:

+   > Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\VisualStudio\
+- Restart your Visual Studio instance to pickup the new policy changes

-**Note:** Depending on your company's policy, you'll need to to force a group policy update via **gpupdate.exe**
+**Note:** Depending on your company's policy, you might need to to force a group policy update via **gpupdate.exe** to apply changes

 ## Contributing